rcarrmart/SLDivMaxR/README.md

 # SLDivMaxR v.
 0.1.0
-### A R package to calculate single allele divergence matrix in between and within taxa
+### An R Package for Calculating Single Allele Divergence Matrices Between and Within Taxa

 ## Package Summary
-`SLDivMaxR` is a simple package that allows calculation of divergence (or distance) on a single allele at each sequence level, by defined groups (which can be species, subspecies, lineagesm, haplotypes, etc.) and within each defined groups.
-The package was designed to analize large datasets, increase replicability, and produce outputs in a `data.frame` format. `SLDivMaxR` is built upon the `ape` funtion `dist.dna` to calculate genetic divergence and the `vegan` funtion `meandist` to calculate mean divergence between and within groups.
-This approach shortcots manual designation of groups in other commonly used softwares, and has potential to be used sistematically in large datasets and as part of more complex population genetics analises.
+`SLDivMaxR` is a straightforward R package designed to calculate genetic divergence (or distance) for single alleles at each sequence level, defined by user-specified groups (such as species, subspecies, lineages, haplotypes, etc.), as well as within each defined group.
+The package is optimized for analyzing large datasets, enhancing replicability, and producing outputs in a `data.frame` format.
+Built upon the `ape` function `dist.dna` to compute genetic divergence and the `vegan` function `meandist` for calculating mean divergence between and within groups, SLDivMaxR simplifies the manual designation of groups required by other commonly used software.
+This makes it a useful tool for large datasets and can be seamlessly integrated into more complex population genetics analyses.

 ## Instalation
 Make sure to have `devtools` package installed.